lem-labs/dag-network/README.md

   - this will be our nodes' controller
 - enter api port of `node_0` (our bootstrap node)
 - run `init-dag` command to initialize genesis blocks and initial contracts on bootstrap node
+  - note the address for the `registry` contract in the logs, this contract is used to deploy other contracts
 - for each other node:
   - run `port` command to switch to the api port of `node_i`
   - run `bootstrap` command, providing the bootstrap node's multiaddr